jahjahLemonade/My-Calculator/README.md

 # Description

-Built a responsive calculator using React and Materialize
+Built a responsive calculator using React for the front-end, Materialize framework to handle the css, along wth css grid, and finally the Math.js javascript library to handle calculations.

 <h4>Features</h4>